BY SOFO ARCHON

 The written word, in a sense, transcends the limits of time.
 The thoughts of a person who passed away centuries or even thousands of years ago can be communicated to you today through the written word, and this is what makes reading books so special and important.

 Imagine how many people have walked on Earth before you did.
 Think of how many have lived a life similar to yours.
 Realize how many had similar problems, worries, fears and desires to the ones you do.
 Millions of those people have written down their experiences and knowledge so that you can read their writings and benefit from them.

 The importance of reading books is without doubt tremendous and one must be a fool to overlook it.
-However, before you can get the most out of reading books, you first need to know how to read books, and how not to, and below you’ll will learn the best and worst ways to read a book.
+However, before you can get the most out of reading books, you first need to know how to read books, and how not to, and here you’re going to learn the best and worst ways to read a book.

 How to Read a Book